EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 What are direct payments?

 Yes, in some circumstances.
-The LA must consider the request but can refuse where: the provision cannot be reasonably commissioned by the family, where it would be inefficient use of public funds, or where direct payments would not be appropriate.
-The LA must give written reasons for refusal.
+The local authority must consider the request but can refuse where: the provision cannot be reasonably commissioned by the family, where it would be inefficient use of public funds, or where direct payments would not be appropriate.
+The local authority must give written reasons for refusal.

 Can I appeal a personal budget refusal?

 Section J (personal budget) is not directly appealable to the SEND Tribunal.
-However, refusals can be challenged through the LA's complaints process and the Local Government and Social Care Ombudsman.
+However, refusals can be challenged through the local authority's complaints process and the Local Government and Social Care Ombudsman.
 If the underlying provision in Section F/G/H is wrong, that may be appealable on its own merit.

 Sources and further reading